orestbida/eleventy-template/README.md

 # ⚡️ simple eleventy-template

-This is a starter `template` I made for my own portfolio/blog website, powered by [11ty](https://github.com/11ty/eleventy).
+This is a starter `template` I initially made for my own portfolio/blog website, powered by [11ty](https://github.com/11ty/eleventy).
+Pretty `fast` and easy to use.

 ## Demo
 - [Netlify](https://11ty-template.netlify.app/)